att-innovate/qnetdes/docs/demos/middle-man.rst

 Middle-Man Attack is a demonstration of quantum networks resistance against intruders.
 This demo extends :ref:`superdense coding <superdense-coding>` by allowing two agents, Alice and Bob, to send numerous classical bits using bell state pairs.
 However, in this protocol, there is an intruder agent, Eve, who attempts to interecept and measure the information.
+Despite successfully intercepting Alice and Bob's message, due to Eve not sharing a bell state pair with Alice, Eve only measures random noise while Bob is able to detect an intruder has intercepted the message.

 Protocol
 =========================================================